LetCompliance

 Offence: No annual Gas Safety inspection by a Gas Safe registered engineer.

 Penalties: Unlimited fine + up to 6 months imprisonment.
-Section 21 notice also becomes invalid.
+It also blocks most Section 8 possession grounds (Section 21 was abolished on 1 May 2026).

 One of the most criminally serious compliance failures a residential landlord can make.